Rusted Armors

 Rusted Armors (錆色のアーマ, Sabiiro no Āma) is a Japanese mixed-media project.
 It consists of various 2.5D stage plays, with the first play running in 2017.
 A manga series with art by hagi was serialized in Media Factory's shōjo manga magazine Monthly Comic Gene from January to October 2019 and was collected in two tankōbon volumes.
-A second manga series with art by Kairi Shimotsuki titled Rusted Armors: Daybreak has been serialized in the same magazine since May 2021 and has been collected in a single tankōbon volume.
+A second manga series with art by Kairi Shimotsuki titled Rusted Armors: Daybreak has been serialized in the same magazine from May 2021 to May 2022 and was collected in two tankōbon volume.
 An anime television series by Kigumi also titled Rusted Armors: Daybreak aired from January to March 2022.